yinkaipeng/spark/docs/monitoring.md

 explicitly (`sc.stop()`), or in Python using the `with SparkContext() as sc:` construct to handle the Spark Context setup and tear down.

+## Integration with the YARN Timeline Server

+Spark Applications can be configured to publish events to the YARN Timeline Server, from where they can be picked up from the history server —once it has been configured to read events from there.

+The specifics of doing so are covered in [Hadoop YARN Timeline Service Integration](timeline.html).

 ## REST API